DEFRA/adp-documentation/docs/Platform-Architecture/permissions-model.md

 | CCoE Engineer | Organization | Cloud Center of Excellence engineer. |

 !!! info
-    **Please note:** if a user holds multiple roles, they will be granted the permissions associated with their all roles.
-This ensures that they have all the access rights and privileges of the most significant role they possess.
+    **Please note:** if a user holds multiple roles, they will receive the combined permissions associated with all their roles.
+This ensures that they have access to all the rights and privileges granted by the most significant role they possess.
+Essentially, the role with the highest level of permissions takes precedence.

 ## Portal Permissions

 The permissions for the portal are stored both in a database and in Azure AD with the use of AAD groups.
-The groups are named as follows:
+The group assignments and naming convention are as follows:

 - Delivery Team Member are assigned to `Delivery AAG-Users-ADP-{programme}-{devlivey project}_TeamMember` AAD group.
 - Technical Team Member are assigned to `AAG-Users-ADP-{programme}-{devlivey project}_TechUser` AAD group.